Frijol/climate-change/glossary.md

 # coral bleaching
 corals turning white through ejection of their colorful zooxanthellae due to the zooxanthellae's dangerous release of oxygen radicals when ocean waters grow too warm

-# ETS
-Emissions Trading System

-# EU ETS
-European Union Emissions Trading System (carbon market)

-# FCR
-feed conversion ratio: in agriculture and aquaculture, the ratio of feed consumed versus pound of weight gained

-# Green Revolution
-From 1950-1992, a movement to increase food production without bringing more land under cultivation.
-Related to the work of Norman Borlaug and spread of monocultures.

-# JI
-Joint Implementation, a flexible mechanism for carbon markets under the Kyoto Protocol

 # cellulosic ethanol
 a form of ethanol that can be made from any woody material, such as walnut hulls and lumber waste